 A small sculpture of a king’s head was discovered during 2017 excavations at the site of Abel Beth Maacah, a northern ancient Israelite city-site bordering Lebanon and Syria.
-The 5-centimeter (2-inch) head, made of faience (similar to glass), was discovered in a layer dated to the ninth century bce The sculpted head is almost complete, just missing a small piece of the beard.
+The 5-centimeter (2-inch) head, made of faience (similar to glass), was discovered in a layer dated to the ninth century bce.
+The sculpted head is almost complete, only missing a small piece of the beard.
 It is not yet known if the head was part of a full-bodied sculpture.
-No sculpture of this type has ever been found before in Israel, certainly not to this level of detailed craftsmanship.
+No sculpture of this type has ever been found before in Israel, and certainly not to this level of detailed craftsmanship.

 The long hairdo, beard and skin color fits the classic Egyptian depiction of peoples from the Near East.
 And Assyrian artwork may help to more specifically identify which king this head belongs to.
 The Black Obelisk, a famous Assyrian victory stele belonging to King Shalmaneser iii, includes a depiction of an Israelite official bowing down before the Assyrian king, delivering tribute.

 The accompanying inscription reads: “The tribute of Jehu, son of Omri: I received from him silver, gold ….”
 The kneeling man is believed to be a representation of this King Jehu.
 Could this be the same man depicted by the sculpted head?
 Both have identical beards and long, straight hair.
 Both are wearing a crown band on their heads.
 The only difference is that the figure on the Black Obelisk is also wearing a soft hat above his band.
 This is hardly a kingly piece, though, and may have just been worn as a sign of humility before the Assyrian king.